Construction Accounting 101: Principles and Best Practices

 What is Construction Accounting?

-Construction accounting tracks progress payments, retainage, change orders and other project-specific financial data that is not usually part of standard accounting practices.
 This data is essential for understanding a construction project’s financial health and making sound business decisions.

 At its core, construction accounting adheres to the same principles as traditional accounting.
 If you have a background in accounting, you will find construction accounting familiar in many ways.